-Drilling precise, large-diameter holes in a fine woodworking project can be challenging if you have to do it with a handheld power drill or cordless drill as opposed to using a more precise drill press.
-Since the throat on the chuck of a handheld drill is smaller (typically 1/2-inch or less) than the chuck on the drill press, the diameter of twist bits that one can use is smaller.
-Additionally, when drilling with Forstner bits—the very best choice for precise woodworking—because it is hard to keep the drill at a perfect 90-degree angle to the work piece, the way you can with a drill press.
+Drilling precise, large-diameter holes in a fine woodworking project can be challenging if you have to do it with a handheld drill rather than using a more precise drill press.
+Since the throat on the chuck of a handheld drill is smaller (typically 1/2inch or less) than the chuck on the drill press, there is a more limited selection of twist bits available.
+And a hand-held drill is not the best tool for drilling with Forstner bits—the very best choice for precise woodworking—because it is hard to keep the drill at a perfect 90-degree angle to the work piece, the way you can with a drill press.

 Spade Drill Bits

 Also commonly known as paddle bits, spade bits have a wide, flat blade.
-They are commonly used by tradesmen such as electricians and plumbers for drilling holes in studs in walls (to run wiring or pipes (auger bits and hole saws are also used for this), but they also have a place in the woodshop for drilling on fine woodworking projects.
+They are commonly used by tradesmen such as electricians and plumbers for drilling holes in studs in walls for running wiring or pipes (auger bits and hole saws are also used for this), but they also have a place in the woodshop for drilling on fine woodworking projects.

-Spade drill bits are basically flat bits with a pilot point attached to a 1/4-inch diameter shank that can be used in both regularly-chucked drills and quick-chuck impact drivers.
-Each edge of the flattened portion of the bit is sharpened, and the bottom corners of the sharpened area occasionally have a pointed tip, depending on the style and brand of the spade drill bit.
-As the bit is turned by the drill motor, these two sharpened edges will dig into the wood stock around the center pilot point, shaving wood out of the hole in a corkscrew-like manner.
-If the cutting edges of the bit are particularly sharp, long shavings are sometimes produced by the drilling action.
+The flat, broad blade of a spade bit has a pilot point attached to a 1/4-inch diameter shank that can be chucked into both regularly-chucked drills and quick-chuck impact drivers.
+Each edge of the flattened portion of the bit is sharpened, and the bottom corners of the sharpened area may have a pointed tip, depending on the style and brand of the bit.
+As the bit is turned by the drill motor, these two sharpened bottom edges will dig into the wood stock around the center pilot point, shaving wood out of the hole in a corkscrew-like manner.
+If the cutting edges of the bit are particularly sharp, very long shavings are sometimes produced by the drilling action.

-Once the pilot tip is in place and engaged with the wood, increase the speed and proceed to drill the large diameter hole with the spade drill bit.
-Continue drilling until you reach the opposite side of the wood and the bit pokes out through the completed hole.
-Slow the speed of the motor, and pull the drill bit out of the completed hole.
+- Once the pilot tip is in place and engaged with the wood, increase the speed to drill the hole.
+Continue drilling until you reach the opposite side of the wood and the bit pokes through to complete the hole.